Commercial Hazardous Waste Program

 Conditionally Exempt Small Quantity Generator Program

 The Alameda County Household Hazardous Waste program has convenient and cost-effective programs for businesses that generate small quantities of Hazardous and/or Universal Waste.
 Businesses must set up an account before waste can be accepted.
-Call 1-800-606-6606 or click here for more information.
+Call 1-800-606-6606 or click here for more information about the Conditionally Exempt Small Quantity Generator Program.

 Free Collection Events